imifos/autopsy-docker/README.md

 ## Pre-requisites

-In order to display a GUI on our host system, we need to run a X11 server on our host system and mount the IPC connection points into our container.
+In order to display a GUI on the host system, we need to run a X11 server and mount the IPC connection points into the container.

 For MacOS, a good description on how to do this can be found here: https://medium.com/@dimitris.kapanidis/running-gui-apps-in-docker-containers-3bd25efa862a